10.25.2005

 Another three months, another update.
 I haven't had time to follow the latest supreme court nomination process all that closely, but I have some thoughts to get down nonetheless.

-The last commentary I posted on Harriet Miers was literally an hour after the news was released.
+I posted the last commentary on Harriet Miers about an hour after the news came out.
 Since then, I have been able to appreciate a few different perspectives on the nomination.
 I have to admit, what made me most curious to consider some of the pro arguments was the fact that Democratic Senate majority leader Harry Reid along with Senator Leahy and some other Democrats openly and admittedly espouse optimism about this nominee, and admit they were intimately involved in the deliberative process with the President that ended up selecting her.
 Here is their stated rationale: We thought it would be good to have someone who was not another appeals court judge on the bench, who could bring a more pragmatic and real-life perspective to the overly groomed and often cloistered group elites that currently inhabits it.
 I found this curious.

 For one, and I say this completely non-judgementally, I had never thought of this concept before.
 Obviously, from the beginning, because of the very nature of our democracy, regular-man roots often embodied in a populist philosophy was considered an asset in elected officials, particularly those in prominent positions such as the elected posts of the executive branch.
 This is because a sense of familiarity and sympathy can be a huge factor in gaining votes.
 However, it never occured to me that this could be an asset in the judicial branch.
 One, judges aren't elected, so the previous analysis doesn't apply.
 Two, judges don't don't represent or lead the people.
 They are specialists in a sense, and their expertise is to interpret the law.
 Considering factors such as background only seems to increase the legislative function of the judiciary, a trend the Republicans in particular professes they wish to reverse.
 That's like saying "we want someone with everyday experience on the Board of Governers at the Fed."
 She might know nothing about macroeconomics, but at least she knows what it's like to pay prime rate for a mortgage.

-The second thing I found interesting is that Miers doesn't particularly possess the characteristics they are refering to.
-She has been touted as a private sector nominee.
+The second thing I found interesting is that Miers doesn't particularly possess the characteristics they are referring to.
+The narrative is all messed up.
+She's been touted as a private sector nominee.
 Yet she was Bush's personal attorney (that's real everyday experience), was appointed to the lottery commission by Bush, and subsequently to the city council.
-And of course, she comes fresh out of five years working in the pantheon of private sector jobs - the White House!
+And of course, she comes fresh out of five years working at the most typical of private sector jobs - the White House personal attorney!
 First, she was chief secretary, and now she is White House Counsel.
-The extent of her private sector experience is working with a metropolitan law firm, which probably puts her into the same category as every other potential supreme court nominee.
+The extent of her legitimate private sector experience is working with a metropolitan law firm, which probably puts her well below the experience level of any other nominee in history.

 Then you have the social conservatives who are disappointed that Bush didn't have the balls to make a flagrantly political appointment of an avowed conservative political activist judge.
-Arguably, this is what Bush could have done if his political coalition was stronger and not undermined by the war in Iraq, the willingness of the mainstream to finally recognize his obvious and ongoing incompetence, and the pending criminal investigations of his two second in commands.
-Since the two pillars of the current Republican party are reform social conservatives and intellectual neoconservatives, we can see why mainstream Republicans are opposed to the nomination.
+Arguably, this is what Bush could have done if his political coalition was stronger and not undermined by the war in Iraq, the willingness of the mainstream to recognize his inability to manage the war - not to mention the pending criminal investigations of his two second in commands.
+Since the two ELECTORAL pillars of the current Republican party are reform social conservatives and intellectual neoconservatives, we can see why mainstream Republicans (or anyone not from Mars, for that matter) are opposed to the nomination.